What is an abdominal ultrasound?

 Abdominal ultrasound may be used to assess the size and location of organs and structures

-in the abdomen (belly).
-It can also be used to check the abdomen for conditions such
+in the belly.
+It can also be used to check the abdomen for conditions such as:

 - Cysts (collections of fluid)